looking-for-game/looking-for-game.github.io/index.md

 # Reviews and Feedback

-A select handful of university students have provided some helpful opinons about LFG.
+A select handful of university students have provided some helpful opinions about LFG.

 "This looks helpful.
 I like the integrated calendar.
 It would make it easy to organize and advertise events."
 P.K.